iskandarzulkarnaien/Meteor-Grants-Backend/README.md

 For testing and code cleanliness, the following libraries are used:

-`tox` - Integrates with GitHub Actions to automatically run tests for Windows and Ubuntu environments
+`tox` - Integrates with GitHub Actions to automatically run tests for Windows and Ubuntu environments.

-`pytest` - Testing framework for writing tests
+`pytest` - Testing framework for writing tests.

-`flake8` - Python linting tool to enforce good code style
+`flake8` - Python linting tool to enforce good code style.

+Project Management is done via GitHub issues, with to-dos and current tasks or problems faced documented in the [Issue Tracker](https://github.com/iskandarzulkarnaien/Meteor-Grants-Backend/issues).

+The project utilizes two primary working branches: `main` and `dev`.
+Branch protection rules have been set up to forbid direct pushes to `main`.
+Merging is instead performed via pull requests, which have been set up to require that all status checks pass and at least one approving review has been given (this requirement is overridden due to being the only developer for this project).

 ## Project Setup